alipanahroshad-oss/email-politeness-corpus/README.md

 **Roshad Alipanah, Valentin Barriere, and Jorge Baier**
 **Findings of the Association for Computational Linguistics: EMNLP 2026**

-This repository contains the official implementation accompanying our work on a synthetic request–reply email corpus jointly annotated with **sentence-level Face Acts (FA)** and **document-level politeness**, both grounded in **Brown and Levinson's politeness theory**.
+This repository contains the official implementation accompanying our work on a synthetic request–reply email corpus jointly annotated with **sentence-level Face Acts (FA)** and **document-level politeness**, both grounded in **Brown and Levininson's politeness theory**.

-The repository provides the complete experimental pipeline, including:
+The repository provides the experimental pipeline, including:

 - Synthetic corpus generation from Enron-inspired request–reply scenarios
 - Controlled generation of politeness-graded email variants using GPT-4o
 - Sentence-level Face Act Classification (FAC)
 - Document-level Overall Politeness Regression (OPR)
 - Human annotation files and annotation guidelines
+- Inter-annotator reliability analyses
 - Official train/validation/test splits
 - Validation analyses of the generated corpus

-The repository includes all code, datasets, and resources required to reproduce the experiments presented in the paper.
+- Oracle analysis using gold Face Act annotations

 ---